Best hospitals for proton therapy

 Advantages of the proton therapy method

 However, there is one drawback when using these and other conventional methods.
-The radiation consists of a beam of photons and electrons, which damage not only the tumor but also healthy tissues located near the tumor along the direction of the radiation beam.
+The radiation consists of a beam of photons and electrons, which damage not only the tumor but also healthy tissues located near the tumor and along the trajectory of the radiation beam.
 As a result, it causes healthy tissue damage and various side effects.
 To avoid side effects, it is necessary to limit the power of radiation applied to the tumor.

 Where can I undergo proton therapy?